npm package discovery and stats viewer.

 Configuration

-The configuration of the Starknet connection library involves several key objects that allow you to set up and customize your interaction with the Starknet blockchain.
+The configuration involves several key objects that allow you to set up and customize your interaction with the Starknet blockchain.
 Below are details on the primary configuration objects and how to use them.

 StarknetConnectConfig

 This configuration object defines the parameters needed to establish a connection to a specific Starknet network.
-It can come in two flavors:
+It can be in one of two forms:

 • network: Specifies the network to connect to.
 Acceptable values are main for the main network and sepolia for the Sepolia test network.

-• providers: An optional array of ProviderConfig objects that detail the blockchain providers you wish to use for connecting to the Starknet network.
+• providers: An array of ProviderConfig objects that detail the blockchain providers you wish to use for connecting to the Starknet network.
+Providers will be used in the order they are listed, with automatic fallback to the next provider in case the current one is unavailable.

 Example usage: